noorkaurgill/DataQuerying/README.md

 # Querying Information

-- In the Query Project, we are data scientists at Lyft Bay Wheels (https://www.lyft.com/bikes/bay-wheels), formerly known as Ford GoBike, the company running Bay Area Bikeshare.
-We are trying to increase ridership, and we want to offer deals through the mobile app to do so.
+- For Lyft Bay Wheels (https://www.lyft.com/bikes/bay-wheels), formerly known as Ford GoBike, the company running Bay Area Bikeshare, we are trying to increase ridership, and we want to offer deals through the mobile app to do so.

 - The static tables we will be using are in the dataset **san_francisco** :